You are not permitted to download, save or email this image. Visit image gallery to purchase the image.

 After gunning down nearly 100 people, the terrorist who targeted two Christchurch mosques chillingly told police he wish he had shot more.

-Brenton Tarrant (29) is being sentenced in the High Court at Christchurch today after admitting 51 counts of murder, 40 of attempted murder and one charge under the Terrorism Suppression Act.
+Brenton Tarrant (29) is being sentenced at the High Court at Christchurch today after admitting 51 counts of murder, 40 of attempted murder and one charge under the Terrorism Suppression Act.

-The shootings took place on March 15 last year during Friday prayers.
+The shootings took place on March 15 last year.

 Hundreds packed the courtroom and seven overflow rooms, with hundreds more watching on live-streams in 15 nations.

 Tarrant was escorted by into court wearing grey prison garb, heavily shackled and simply nodded when asked whether he was representing himself.
 The hearing is expected to take at least three days.

 Crown prosecutor Barnaby Hawes read a 26-page summary of facts at the outset which detailed the horrific unfolding of the premeditated executions.